-If you’re wondering how much is ferry to Isla Mujeres is, expect to pay around $23 for a return trip – Cancun Isla Mujeres and back Isla Mujeres Cancun.
+If you’re wondering how much is the ferry to Isla Mujeres is, expect to pay around $23 for a return trip – Cancun Isla Mujeres and back Isla Mujeres Cancun.

 TIP | Check the ADO bus and make sure your flight arrives early enough to catch one of the buses and a boat to Isla Mujeres.
 If you arrive in Cancun late, book your private transfer to your Cancun hotel in advance!
 I learned it the hard way when we arrived at the airport late and had to pay over the odds for a shared transfer to our hotel!

-If you’re staying in one of the hotels of Zona Hotelaria in Cancun, there are also ferries Cancun to Isla Mujeres available from smaller tourist jetties located in Playa Caracol and El Embarcadero near Playa Tortugas.
+If you’re staying in one of the hotels of Zona Hotelaria in Cancun, there are also ferries from Cancun to Isla Mujeres available from smaller tourist jetties located in Playa Caracol and El Embarcadero near Playa Tortugas.
 The tickets from those ports are a little more expensive because you’re paying extra for the convenience.